keny91/CSVMath/ReadMe.txt

     CONSOLE APPLICATION: CSVMath
 ========================================================================

-This application requires two parameters to run.
+This application requires either none or two parameters to run.

+CASE 1: 2 parameters
-    - Param1: input file; just the name/ relative directory of the CSV file.
+    - Param1: input file; just the name/ relative directory of the CSV file. (remember to include the .csv)
-    - Param2: name of the output .CSV file
+    - Param2: name of the output .CSV file (add .csv yourself)

+CASE 2: No params

+    In this case